 Major Changes in agriculture during the Industrial Revolution?

-- Development of new technologies, such as the steam engine, allowed for greater mechanization in agriculture.
+- The development of new technologies, such as the steam engine, allowed for greater mechanization in agriculture.
 This led to increased production and efficiency.

 - New transportation methods, such as the railroad, made it easier to move goods around the country and world.